Joint Task Force-Bravo Delivers food to Jamaica

-U.S. service members assigned to Joint Task Force-Bravo and representatives from the U.S. Department of State and the Los Angeles Fire Department Team hand out food to the local community in Frome, Jamaica, Nov.
+U.S. service members assigned to Joint Task Force-Bravo and representatives from the U.S. Department of State and the Los Angeles Fire Department Team load food onto a U.S. Army CH-47 Chinook at Up Park Camp, Kingston, Jamaica, for transport to various locations across Jamaica following Hurricane Melissa, Nov.
 7, 2025.
 U.S. military forces are deployed to Jamaica at the direction of the U.S. Southern Command to provide immediate, lifesaving assistance following Hurricane Melissa.
 (U.S. Air Force Photo by Staff Sgt.
 Merchak)

 |Date Taken: